drown-lab/atRAL-RDH12-HEK/README.md

 #### Differential Expression Analysis:

 -   Differential expression of proteins workflow (DEP): is found in `Proteomic_Rscripts/DEP_analysis`: comes with own Readme file for detailed explanation
--   Differential Expression of lipids: TBA
+-   Differential Expression of lipids: scripts to perform this is found in `Lipidomics/RScripts`

 #### More Lipid scripts To be added